 In addition to GMail, there is the whole suite of tools and apps you can have access to when you open a Google account.
 Google Drive (cloud storage), Google Docs(word processor), Google Sheets(spreadsheet), Google Forms(creates online forms) and Google Calendar just to name a few.
 And in the last 10 years, the apps and tools that Google has produced have become some of the most used and go-to tools for business.

-(Use this link: https://goo.gl/Psqbvm to get your first year of Google G-Suite for Business at 20% off.
+(Use this link: https://goo.gl/Psqbvm to get Google G-Suite for Business.
 This is an affiliate link which simply means I get a commission, at no extra cost to you, if you buy using this link.)

 But the real power of these tools comes when you can begin to learn some of the “hacks and tips” in using the applications.
 In particular, learning how to automate and use templates for regular tasks such as intakes, documentation and scheduling.